AlfredoFerreiras/HelpDesk/README.md

 3. Start the server
 npm run start:dev

-Attention if are in windows you will have to run npm run build:dev and npm run start-server:windows on two separates terminals.
+Attention if you are in windows you will have to run npm run build:dev and npm run start-server:windows on two separates terminals.

 Acknowledgments
 Special thanks to Bioverse for providing the opportunity and the exercise prompt.